Packing $A$-paths of length zero modulo a prime: Preliminaries

-In particular, if $(B,\gamma)$ is a $\Gamma$-bipartite 3-block of $(G,\gamma)$, then there is a sequence of shifting operations in $(G,\gamma)$ after which every $B$-path in $G$ has weight 0.
+In particular, if $(B,\gamma)$ is a $\Gamma$-bipartite 3-block of $(G,\gamma)$, then there is a sequence of shifting operations in $(G,\gamma)$ after which every $V(B)$-path in $G$ has weight 0.

-\begin{lemma}[Lemma 2.4 in \cite{ThoYooa}] Let $\Gamma$ be an abelian group, let $(G,\gamma)$ be a $\Gamma$-labelled graph, and let $C$ be a nonzero cycle in $G$.
+A $\Gamma$-nonzero cycle can be used to find a nonzero $A$-path, provided that there are three disjoint paths from $A$ to $V(C)$: \begin{lemma}[Lemma 2.4 in \cite{ThoYooa}] Let $\Gamma$ be an abelian group, let $(G,\gamma)$ be a $\Gamma$-labelled graph, and let $C$ be a nonzero cycle in $G$.
 If $A \subseteq V(G)$ and there exist three disjoint $A$-$V(C)$-paths, then the union of these paths and $C$ contains a nonzero $A$-path. \end{lemma}